mtanveer1/Wave-MvSVM/README.md

 # Wave-MvSVM: Enhancing Multiview Synergy: Robust Learning by Exploiting the Wave Loss Function with Consensus and Complementarity Principles

 Please cite the following paper if you are using this code.
-Reference: A. Quadir, Mushir Akhtar, M. Tanveer.
-Enhancing Multiview Synergy: Robust Learning by Exploiting the Wave Loss Function with Consensus and Complementarity Principles.
+Reference: Quadir, A., Akhtar, M., & Tanveer, M. (2025).
+Enhancing multiview synergy: Robust learning by exploiting the wave loss function with consensus and complementarity principles.
+Neural Networks, 188, 107433. https://doi.org/10.1016/j.neunet.2025.107433

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%